-We have made, and will continue to make, expenditures to comply with current and future environmental laws.
-We anticipate that we could incur additional capital and operating costs in the future to comply with existing environmental laws and new requirements arising from new or amended statutes and regulations.
-In addition, because the applicable regulatory agencies have not yet promulgated final standards for some existing environmental programs, we cannot at this time reasonably estimate the cost for compliance with these additional requirements.
+We have made, and will continue to make, expenditures to comply with current and future environmental, health and safety laws.
+We anticipate that we could incur additional capital and operating costs in the future to comply with existing environmental, health and safety laws and new requirements arising from new or amended statutes and regulations.
+In addition, because the applicable regulatory agencies have not yet promulgated final standards for some existing environmental, health and safety programs, we cannot at this time reasonably estimate the cost for compliance with these additional requirements.
 The amount of any such compliance costs could be material.
 We cannot predict the impact that future regulations will impose upon our business.